Private Health Retreats: Drug Rehab Programs

 It can be hard to tell which condition came first – drug addiction or mental illness.
 Having a mental illness can make a person more likely to abuse drugs.
 This can make their symptoms feel better in the short-term.
 Using drugs can also make the symptoms of mental illnesses worse and make treatment less effective (SANE).

 There are three main kinds of drugs.
 Each of which can cause different physical and mental reactions, and effect individuals differently.
-These are also characterised by drug rehab programs.
+These are also characterised by drug rehab programs like in Brisbane.

 Heroin, cannabis, alcohol and other depressants slow your breathing and heart rate down.
 In small quantities can make you feel happy and relaxed.